EconverseAG/econverse-utils/docs/VTEX.md

 Gets product variations (SKUs).

 ### Returns
-*Object* - Product informations and its variations.
+*Promise<Object>* - Promise for product informations and its variations.

 ### Params